 While setting up their enclosure, remember not to create areas that they can use to climb.
 Sulcata Tortoises like to climb and may accidentally tip over trying to climb on something.

 If you live where the temperature drops below 63 degrees, your tortoise will need a heated enclosure to protect them from the cold.
 As mentioned before they need hiding or shaded spots to keep from overheating.
 A heated enclosure is really just another hiding spot for them.

-The Sulcata Tortoise does need some shad.
+African Sulcata Tortoises do need some shade.
 If the enclosure you’ve set up does not include any natural shaded spots, umbrellas or a canopy work well to block the sun.
-Remember though that Sulcata Tortoises are ravenous vegetarians, and a bush providing shade today might be a meal for them tomorrow.
+Sulcata Tortoises are ravenous vegetarians, and a bush giving them shade today might be a meal for them tomorrow.
 In addition to having a nice shaded spot for them, the ground is often cooler 12 inches below the surface.
 If there is a particular place that you want them to rest at you may want to dig them a hole while setting everything up.

 On hot days a muddy pit should be created to allow your tortoises to soak themselves.
 The pit will also give them an area to defecate in.

 The substrate should be made from a mixture of soil and sand.
 Sulcata Tortoises are active grazers, plants and grass should be added for them inside their enclosure.
 Be aware that because of how they eat, they will eventually eat all the plants in their enclosure down to the roots.

 For hatchlings kept indoors, standard reptile heating bulbs will help you maintain the temperature they need.
 African Sulcata Tortoises need a daytime temperature range of 90 to 100°F. The night time temperature can range from 60 to 80°F. If the temperature in your area gets lower than this, then a heating source should be added inside their enclosure.